anishrana2001/Kubernetes/23 Probs/readiness-probs.md

 ```

 ### You will observe that pod is restarted.
+The reason behind is that, in the command we mentioned that "touch /tmp/healthy; sleep 30; rm -f /tmp/healthy; sleep 600".
+It means, first it create a file and then after 30 seconds, it delete this file.
+In the probs check, if this file is not present then it restart the pod.
 If this is the case, then we have completed this task.
 Let's check.

 ```
 [root@master1 data]# kubectl get pods